 When employers discriminate against employees and wrongfully misuse the “at-will” clause, their employees could be entitled to compensation.

-There are four primary sources of wrongful termination or dismissal in the state of Texas:
+There are three primary sources of wrongful termination or dismissal in the state of Texas:

 - Discrimination – Federal rules have established that there are certain classes which are protected and cannot be considered in terms of hiring, employing, or terminating someone.
 These federally safeguarded classes include religion, age, gender, and ethnicity.

 - Harassment – If you have been harassed, whether sexually or otherwise, you are legally protected from being terminated.
 Even if you have technically self-resigned as opposed to being actually terminated, you can still seek justice because you were pressured to quit on account of facing prolonged harassment.

 - Retaliation – Perhaps you have noticed a violation or example of illegal activity conducted by your supervisors or colleagues.
 If you reported this problem and then were terminated, or even were forced to lose benefits or promotions, this is an example of retaliation.
 I can help prove that you have suffered unjust retaliation.